ThisIsKRK/gatsby-starter-netlify-cms/src/content/blog/are-you-missing-your-office-days/index.md

 So many things have changed since the novel Coronavirus invaded our lives and locked us in.
 Such as my sister-in-law's frequent craving for Work-From-Home.

 "My tech park is 6.5km away but sometimes, it can take me one-and-a-half hours just one way.
-And how much planning goes into finding that one cab to my office is another story!" she sounded like an employee union leader every time she made a case for herself and inadvertently for everybody working in Bengaluru.
+And how much planning goes into finding that one cab to my office is another story!" she sounded like an employee union leader every time she made a case for herself and inadvertently for everybody working in Bangalore.
 Those were pre-COVID days when traffic was abnormal yet normal, you know.

 But today, she's a reformed employee.
 "I miss the office.
 I want to go to the office," she declares surely, only for the nth time.